kapilt/juju-digitalocean/README.rst

 Additionally it supports the following provider specific constraints.

-  - 'region' to denote the data center to utilize (currently 'ams2', 'nyc1', 'nyc2', 'sfo1', 'sg1') defaulting to 'nyc2'.
+  - 'region' to denote the digital ocean data center to utilize.
+All digitalocean data centers are supported and various short hand aliases are defined. ie. valid values include ams2, nyc1, nyc2, sfo1, sg1.
+The plugin defaults to nyc2.

   - 'transfer' to denote the terabytes of transfer included in the instance montly cost (integer size in gigabytes).